 1. Speak the Same Language

 A common risk universe and risk taxonomy are the building blocks for establishing a strong and uniform risk culture.
 From a strategic viewpoint, it’s hard for the executive team and the Board to engage in an effective risk dialogue if they don’t speak the same language.
-Imagine facilitating a conversation with a team of executives regarding an issue, with everyone using words that mean different things to different people; it is likely that people are talking about completely different things!
+Imagine facilitating a conversation with a team of executives regarding an issue, with everyone using words that mean different things to different people; it’s likely that people are talking about completely different things!

 2. Share Risk Intelligence